hasnat-hybrid/checkPalindrome/README.md

-# checkPalindrome
+# checkPalindrome - Challenge

-Given the string, check if it is a palindrome.
+Statement: Given the string, check if it is a palindrome.

+For Example:

+    For inputString = "aabaa", the output should be checkPalindrome(inputString) = true;
+    For inputString = "abac", the output should be checkPalindrome(inputString) = false;
+    For inputString = "a", the output should be checkPalindrome(inputString) = true.